RossMeikleham/PlutoBoy/README.md

 - The Windows folder should now contain a release folder containing the emulator executable.

 > ***Note*** if SDL.dll and/or SDL2_net.dll from the `lib/x86` SDL folder isn't in your path either add it or copy it to the Release folder.
 Also from the downloaded SDL2 zip file you downloaded extract either lib/x86/SDL2.DLL or lib/x64/SDL2.DLL into the release folder.

+## PSP (Currently in development, builds but is missing implementation of most IO required to run)

+### Required:

+- PSP ToolChain (can be found [here](https://github.com/pspdev/psptoolchain) Follow the instructions to install, and ensure all environment variables are set

+### How To Build:
+- Navigate to the `build/PSP` folder
+- Enter the command `make`
+- `Eboot.pbp` file should be generated in the folder, copy this file onto your PSP and run it from there
+> ***Note*** Will need to be built on a Linux/OSX machine or Windows with Cygwin

 #Link Cable guide
 Currently serial I/O implementation is rather buggy with regards to a few